Hubba (film)

-Hubba is a 2024 Indian Bengali-language biographical crime drama film written and directed by Bratya Basu.
+Hubba is a 2024 Indian Bengali-language biographical action crime film written and directed by Bratya Basu.
 Produced by Firdausul Hasan and Probal Halder under the banner of Friends Communication, It stars Mosharraf Karim in the titular role, alongside Indraneil Sengupta in lead roles, while Loknath Dey, Anujoy Chatterjee, Zinnia Roy and Asmita Mukherjee play another pivotal roles, with Kanchan Mullick in a special appearance.
 It revolves around the evolution of Bimal Das alias Hubba who later becomes a notorious gangster of Hooghly.

 Hubba is based on the life of the Hooghly based gangster Shyamal Das aka Hubba Shyamal, while the character in the film was portrayed as Hubba Bimal and Hooghly respectively.
 Principal Photography commenced in September 2022 with a sporadic in Kolkata, Hooghly and Howrah, while wrapped up in November 2022.
 Music of the film is composed by Prabuddha Banerjee, while Soumik Halder handled its cinematography and Sanglap Bhowmik edited the film.
 It marks Basu's second collaboration with Karim.

 Hubba was released on 19 January 2024 simultaneously in West Bengal and Bangladesh.

 Synopsis

 Hubba revolves around the life of Hubba Bimal, a notorious gangster from Konnagar, West Bengal who earned the moniker 'Dawood Ibrahim of Hooghly.'
-The film delves into Shyamal's multifaceted life, spanning criminal activities such as murder, brawls, drug smuggling, and even his brief foray into politics.
+The film delves into Shyamal's multifaceted life, spanning criminal activities such as murder, brawls, drug smuggling, and even his brief foray into politics between 2004-2005.